 [Hat tip @redbullmusic]

 Last spring, an editor approached me about writing a profile of David Murphy, a craftsman who builds custom surfboards out of his shop in the Bushwick neighborhood of Brooklyn.
-The piece ran in a promo publication released by Levi’s Made & Crafted.
+The piece ran in a brand promo publication.
 Here’s the problem with articles like this: because they don’t appear in outlets of objective journalism, the unsavory aspects of a subject are generally shaved from the final text.
 Here is a PDF of the Murphy profile, but below I’ve included the section of my article that got cut–the portion about Murphy flaking on me more than once.
 And I knew it would get scrapped, but including it in the original draft was my way of expunging my frustration with the situation.
-My point is that reading articles in outlets that are not journalism-focus demands an added skepticism–an understanding that what’s on the page reveals only the fraction of the truth the promoters want you to know.
+My point is that reading articles in outlets that are not journalism-focused demands an added skepticism–an understanding that what’s on the page reveals only the fraction of the truth the promoters want you to know.
 Selling jeans, in this case.
 Regardless, Murphy is very talented and has an interesting background that made writing about him fun.
 Despite those limits on certain details, the piece turned out OK, and I was no less impressed with his breadth of knowledge and work samples.
 Now, as for whether I’m ready to shell out nearly a thousand dollars for a cork-deck surfboard to a guy who wasted several hours of my scheduled time, that’ll have to wait.